Every website today seems to want Javascript

 Hyper-usable HTTP client

-In my opinion one design that absolutely nailed building services for the web was PHP so my HTTP client takes inspiration from that.
+In my opinion one design that absolutely nailed building services for the web was PHP so I built a client that takes inspiration from that.
 First lets start with a basic GET request.

 from p2pd import *